Effective April 5, 2018

 Deleting Other Browser Information.
 Many Internet browsers allow you to disable HTML5 local storage or delete information contained in HTML5 local storage using browser controls.

-If you would like to request access to, or correction of, your personally identifiable information we hold about you, please contact us using the contact details in the section titled “Contact Us”.
+You have the right to know what personal information about you is held in BrightEdge databases and to ensure that such personal information is accurate and relevant for the purposes for which BrightEdge collected it.
+You may review your personal information stored in our databases and request to correct, erase, or block any data that is incorrect or processed in violation of the Privacy Shield Principles, as permitted by applicable law and BrightEdge policies.
+If you would like to request access to, or correction of, your personal information we hold about you, please contact us using the contact details in the section titled “Contact Us”.
 We will respond to all such requests within thirty (30) days and will provide you with access to the information we hold about you, including for the purpose of correcting or updating that information, unless a legal exemption from providing such access applies.
 If we refuse to provide you with access to, or correct, the information, we will notify you of our reasons for the refusal to the extent required and how you may complain about the refusal.

-We ask individual users to identify themselves and the information requested to be accessed, corrected or removed before processing such requests, and we may decline to process requests that are unreasonably repetitive or systematic, require disproportionate technical effort (for instance, requests concerning information residing on backup tapes), jeopardize the privacy of others, or would be extremely impractical, or for which access is not otherwise required.
+We ask individual users to identify themselves and the information requested to be accessed, corrected or removed before processing such requests, and we may decline to process requests that are unreasonably repetitive and vexatious, require disproportionate technical effort (for instance, requests concerning information residing on backup tapes), jeopardize the privacy of others, or would be extremely impractical, or for which access is not otherwise required.
 In any case where we provide information access and correction, we perform this service free of charge, except if doing so would require a disproportionate effort.
-However, we will not charge you for the making of the request or to correct or update your personally identifiable information.
+However, we will not charge you for the making of the request or to correct or update your personal information.

 15. Notice to California Residents: Your California Privacy Rights